Milly Quezada: Queen Merengue's brother-in-law dies of coronavirus

 This joy was taken unexpectedly by the family over the weekend when Arias, 65, now a senior pastor of an evangelical church in North Bergen, New Jersey, had to be rushed to hospital.

-“He didn’t even have any symptoms, he just collapsed last Friday just after his last virtual sermon,” said Quezada.
+“He didn’t even have any symptoms, he just collapsed after his last virtual sermon” on March 22, says Quezada.

 After taking him to three different hospitals, Arias was finally admitted to Englewood Hospital where they discovered that he suffered from pneumonia when he was infected with the coronavirus, which began to attack his lungs and his kidneys.
 After being intubated for several days, Arias died Sunday evening after his wife Jocelyn and daughter, Isabel Arias, were allowed to go into intensive care to say their last goodbyes.